-Los Angeles Sporting Club (LASC) is another one-stop men’s shop in West Hollywood, conveniently located right next to the 24-Hour Fitness in Weho.
+Los Angeles Sporting Club (LASC) is another one-stop men’s shop in West Hollywood, conveniently located right next to the 24-Hour Fitness in WeHo.
 Customers can find a selection of international brands including G-Star, 2Xist, Nasty Pig, Dsquared2, and other favorites.
 The storefront features three expansive rooms, with one room containing loungewear/activewear (including LASC, Nike, Pump, and other popular brands), the middle room that most often contains jeans, outerwear, and formal clothing, and a room containing shoes, swimwear, and other California necessities.
 LASC also features select Southern Californian clothing and jewelry lines.
-We love this spot for their variety of men’s activewear, swimwear, and stylish running shoes.
+We love this spot for its variety of men’s activewear, swimwear, and stylish running shoes.

 Although this West 3rd Street shop is small in size, it compensates by offering a highly selective curation of brands and fits (at a fairly high price).
 Douglas Fir houses names such as Comme des Garcons, Paul Smith, while older vintage samplings are available as well.
 We suggest this store to the dapper gay in his mid-30’s who is seeking more than the standard tank or slim-fit jean selection.
-We especially love this place for their cute men’s bags and skinny tie varieties.
+We especially love this place for its cute men’s bags and skinny tie varieties.

 Probably the best go-to men’s boutique in Silverlake, MRKT features many formidable designers such as BLK Denim, Hood By Air, and Vivienne Westwood.
 Although this spot is definitely on the pricier side, the refined selection of luxury labels that reflect a grungy Silverlake vibe draws in men from all over.
-We love this store for their one-of-a-kind jacket and button-up top selection.
+We love this store for its one-of-a-kind jacket and button-up top selection.

 If you like the fit of Acne Studios Jeans, or you’re into colorful Bomber Jackets, this place is probably for you.
 This spot features many name brands that are lesser-known and not previously mentioned on this list, including Neighborhood, Off-White, and Komakino.
 The average top at Union comes at a hefty price, averaging around $400, while most of their denim starts at $200.
-We love this spot for their unique selection of bombers, WTAPS hoodies, and casual footwear.
+We love this spot for its unique selection of bombers, WTAPS hoodies, and casual footwear.

 Although this spot is not exclusively men’s clothing, it does offer a good variety of well-loved brands like Levi’s vintage collection, Dries Van Noten, Gitman Bros, and other high-end labels.
-We suggest stopping into Mohawk for investment pieces you plan on wearing for a while, given that the average price point for most tops start at $100, with most denim selections starting at $250.
+We suggest stopping into Mohawk for investment pieces you plan on wearing for a while, given that the average price point for most tops starts at $100, with most denim selections starting at $250.
 The staff is very knowledgeable and helpful without being too pushy.
 We love this spot for their sunglasses and other accessories that make for perfect gifts for men

 This store is located at 8000 Sunset Plaza, next to the Bodyfactory and Crunch Gym in the West Hollywood Hills.
-This recently-opened storefront features some of the most fashionable activewear around, and is carefully selected and catered to an active gay male niche.
+This recently-opened storefront features some of the most fashionable activewear around and is carefully selected and catered to an active gay male niche.
 This spot is perfect for unique underwear varieties, seasonal swimwear similar (but less obnoxiously branded) to ES Collection, and comfortable, yet slim shorts and tanks.
-Customers can expect to pay between $48-80 for shorts, $50-150 for swimwear, while their designer jackets and denim start at $200.
+Customers can expect to pay between $48-80 for shorts, $50-150 for swimwear, while their designer jackets and denim starting at $200.
 We love this spot for offering comfortable, yet stylish men’s activewear brands that cannot be found anywhere else.

 If you can’t get enough of your Kenzo, Chloe, or YEEZY swag, this place is probably for you.
 Opening Ceremony offers a wide variety of labels at various price points, making it the most versatile storefront on this list.
 Customers can find men’s tops starting at only $30, while Our Legacy and Alexander Wang tops are offered at a higher $200 level average.
 This spot offers one of the best selections of Acne Studios denim around, with competitive pricing compared to many of the other shops on this list.
-We love this shop for their diversity of affordable, yet stylish shoes, offering limited edition Vans, Opening Ceremony sneakers, and other major labels.
+We love this shop for its diversity of affordable, yet stylish shoes, offering limited-edition Vans, Opening Ceremony sneakers, and other major labels.